Blindusername001/Self-Updating-Covid-19-Dashboard-with-UK-Gov-data/README.md

 <img src="/Files_used_for_Read_Me_Doc/Process%20outline.png" width="600" height="500"/>

-Though it sounds simple, there are a few challenges to overcome which are detailed in the below setions.
+Though it sounds simple, there are a few challenges to overcome which are detailed in the below sections.